netdata/netdata/collectors/slabinfo.plugin/README.md

 ## configuring Netdata for slabinfo

 There is currently no configuration needed, aside to have the `slabinfo.plugin` plugin being able to read `/proc/slabinfo`.

-This can be done either by:
+As this procfile is only readable by root, (mode `0400` in the kernel source), we need to grant the slabinfo.plugin this access, either by:
 -  with Setuid root: `chown root: slabinfo.plugin && chmod u+s slabinfo.plugin`
 -  with capability dac_override: `setcap cap_dac_override+ep slabinfo.plugin`